RobinB87/typescript-modules/README.md

 Add main.ts and tsconfig, but now add all files instead of src/.
 Create package.json again, now by: npm init.
 Manually add start script.

-You can link the package locally by: npm link ../typescript-package-example
+You can link the package locally by (this creates a node_modules folder): npm link ../typescript-package-example

-This creates a node_modules folder
+Now, in the consumer folder: import { CalculatorService } from "my-first-library";
+Invoke the add function and test it with: npm start